 The Bachelor of Science in Mechanical Engineering program at Embry-Riddle provides a strong foundation in all of the fundamental areas of Mechanical Engineering.
-Mechanical engineers work in almost every technical area and are employed in a wide variety of industries and organizations, including areas of rapid employment growth such as high-performance vehicles, robotics, and clean energy systems.
+Mechanical engineers work in almost every technical area and are employed in a wide variety of industries and organizations, including areas of rapid employment growth such as high-performance vehicles, robotics, bio-mechanical systems, and clean energy systems.
 With access to state-of-the-art engineering analysis, design and research, and extensive practical experience to supplement and enhance the theoretical foundation, students graduate with the tools they need to succeed as engineers and innovators in one of the most in-demand career fields.

 Students begin this program by completing the College of Engineering’s Freshman Engineering Program.
 The program includes a General Education core of Speech and College Success, introductions to Engineering and Computing, plus courses in Calculus and Analytical Geometry and Physics for Engineers.

 The Bachelor of Science in Mechanical Engineering degree can be completed in four years and requires 128 credit hours.
 The curriculum includes a base of Engineering, Math, and Sciences and culminates with a two-semester design project working in a team environment on projects involving Mechanical Engineering.

 Students should be aware that several courses in each academic year may have prerequisites and/or corequisites.
 Please check the course descriptions at the back of this catalog before registering for classes to ensure requisite sequencing.

 See the Common Year One outline in the Freshman Engineering Program Introduction.

 |See the Common Year One outline in the College of Engineering introduction.||32|